Atomistic dynamics: theoretical and computational

 The major goal of my research focuses on the modeling and simulation of atomic-scale phenomena in atomic and molecular systems, and in materials science taking into account both the structure and dynamics.

 I have used a number of professional softwares such as: CHARMM, Gaussian, MOLPRO, ORCA, TRAJECT and LAMMPS.
 On the other hand, I have been programming in FORTRAN for the last 20 years and to a lesser extent in C++, R and PYTHON.
-My research work has also involved less conventional data analysis such as machine learning and big data algorithms.
+My research work has also involved the application of less conventional data analysis in Social Science and Experimental Psychology.